billkarsh/SpikeGLX/Markdown/SyncTab_Help.md

 When the run finishes SpikeGLX will analyze the measured sample rates of all the selected devices and report the results in a dialog where you can adopt or reject them.

+### Evaluating the Results

+- Standard errors on measurements spanning 20 minutes or longer should be less than ~0.01 Hz.
+If larger, there is some instability to fix before trusting the measurement.

+- If you are measuring a given clock for the first time, the difference from the manufacturer's uncalibrated rate should be less than ~2 Hz.

+- If you are remeasuring a calibrated clock, the new and old rate should be within ~0.1 Hz of each other.
+Otherwise, one of the calibrations may have failed.

+If you don't trust the results, do not click 'Apply.'
+Rather, try to find the problem, and then repeat the measurement.
+Good places to look for issues are the reported error and warning messages in the `Log` window.
+Also, try running with the `Metrics` window (Ctrl+M) open to look for warning signs.
+Note that imec error flags, which signify possibly dropped samples, are visible in the Metrics window and are always recorded in probe metadata files.

 --------